-Auto parts retailers have outperformed the market in the last decade, by a wide margin.
-To be sure, during this period, AutoZone (AZO), O’Reilly Automotive (ORLY), Advance Auto Parts (AAP) and Genuine Parts Company (GPC) have rallied 418%, 1009%, 221% and 136%, respectively, whereas S&P has advanced 119%.
-All four stocks can be found in our Sure Analysis Research Database.
+Auto parts retailers have outperformed the market by a wide margin in the last decade.
+During this period, AutoZone (AZO), O’Reilly Automotive (ORLY) and Advance Auto Parts (AAP) have rallied 464%, 841% and 254%, respectively, whereas S&P has advanced 220%.

 A major reason for the vast out-performance is the status of this market.
 As this market is highly fragmented, the four biggest players have consistently gained market share from the small players thanks to the economies of scale they enjoy, which are impossible for the small players.

-Three out of the four stocks in this article pay dividends to shareholders.
+Two out of the four stocks in this article pay dividends to shareholders.
 You can find them in our full list of 674 dividend-paying consumer cyclical stocks.

 Auto Parts Stock #1: AutoZone

-AutoZone is the leading retailer of auto parts and accessories in the U.S. It currently has 5540 stores in the U.S., 536 stores in Mexico and 16 stores in Brazil.
+AutoZone is the leading retailer of auto parts and accessories in the U.S. It currently has 5651 stores in the U.S., 568 stores in Mexico and 22 stores in Brazil.